-Betty Pendler New York League’s Program B (NYL-B) rang in the holidays with a festival of music and dance on Monday, December 16.
+Betty Pendler Day Services’ Program B (NYL-B) rang in the holidays with a festival of music and dance on Monday, December 16.
 The celebration of the season was held at the historic Nuyorican Poets Café in Manhattan’s Lower East Side.

 The performance fused the efforts of three outstanding staff members at NYL-B—Community Support Professional, Adina McKoy’s gospel group, the singing and dancing exploits of Cheryl Nelson, CSP, and hip-hop choreography provided by William Rhem, CSP.